Raster Analysis in GIS – Tools and Techniques

 Raster analysis is the process of analyzing spatial information contained in grid datasets.
 Each cell in a grid contains a value or class, which could be related to soils, land cover, elevation, or another type of data.

-Through raster analysis, we can evaluate and interpret information about a geographic location based on the pixel value.
-Unlike vector data, the focus is on rasters where each pixel contains information about a particular geographic location.
+Using raster analysis, we can understand data about a place by looking at the pixel value.
+Unlike vector data, rasters contain pixels.
+Each pixel contains information about a particular geographic location.

 Before we get started, we’ve created a periodic table for spatial analysis, which classifies vector and table tools on the left.
 On the right, you can find the most common raster analysis tools in shades of purple, blue, and green.
 This article will go through these raster-based tools.